Jill Stewart, Managing Editor at LA Weekly, President

 “I want to continue to improve and grow the stature of the press club and make it the most vibrant, exciting organization for journalists in California.”

-Tony Pierce is an Online News Editor at KPCC.
+Tony Pierce is an Online Editor.
 An innovative and award-winning blogger since 2001, Pierce became editor of LAist in 2006.
 After 16 months, LAist’s traffic had increased 15 times over.
 Soon Pierce was overseeing the blogs at the L.A.
 Times where he helped traffic soar from 3 million to 72 million pageviews a month.
 Along the way he helped launch dozens of blogs from “LA Now” to “Hero Complex” to “Framework.”

 Robert Kovacik, Anchor and Reporter at NBC4LA.
 Robert Kovacik is co-anchor of NBC4’s weekend newscasts at 6PM and 11PM.
 He also serves as a general assignment reporter.
 Kovacik joined the station in July, 2004.
 Kovacik is an award-winning journalist, known for in-depth and comprehensive reporting.
 For the past six years he was the lead morning reporter on “Today in LA.”